-The employee will receive the equivalent of their full salary for up to a total of twelve weeks, when combined with the employee's accrued leave (except for two weeks of their accrued leave).
-Regular part time employees will receive this benefit on a pro-rata basis relative to their normal work week.
+- a) An employee's SPFML benefit is calculated based on the difference between what is received from Washington State PFML benefit and what the employee normally would receive in their regular check. - b) The employee will receive the equivalent of their full salary through use of supplemental paid leave for up to a total of twelve (12) weeks, when combined with payments received from the employee's accrued leave (except for two weeks of their accrued leave).
+Washington State PFML. - c) SPFML will cease after using a total of 12 weeks in a calendar year or at the expiration of the approved PFML, whatever occurs first.

+Regular part time employees will receive this benefit on a pro-ratarated basis relative tobased on their normal work week.
 The following is an example:

 An employee has an FMLA qualifying event that documents the need for a twelve week family leave of absence.
 At the time of the qualifying event, the employee has five weeks of accrued leave and will accrue an additional 1.2 weeks (6 days) of vacation and sick leave during the leave of absence.
-With the five weeks of accrued leave on the books at the time of the qualifying event and with the additional 1.2 weeks of accrual, the employee will have a total of 6.2 weeks of accrued leave.
+With the five weeks of accrued leave on the books at the time of the qualifying event and with the additional 1.2 weeks of accrued, the employee will have a total of 6.2 weeks of accrued leave.
 In this example, the following would happen: